dansmyers/Networks/Sprint-2-Links_and_JavaScript/Deliverables/README.md

 ## Honor Code

-"On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work."
+"On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work." - Eric Grimm

 ## Team Members